SovnSkyrim/Aldrnari/Modified Gameplay.md

 I have sworn to never use kryptopyr's CACO ever again.
 This overhaul does *exactly* what it needs to do and is actually not a pain to patch.
 This is why it has been chosen.
 We use both the Main mod and it's Food addon!

 You have all the tools to conquer the world thanks to the absurd strength and overpowered items, but those tools are also available to your enemies which will be forever challenging.

 Now that the bulk of the gameplay has been covered, I will continue on the atmosphere of the list.

+## Gameplay - Reducing the amount of Fast Travel and horse overhauls

+Fast travel is op..
+I want you guys to discover the world, by foot.
+This is why we use [Sojourn over Signposts](https://www.nexusmods.com/skyrimspecialedition/mods/51567) and [Fast Travel by Horse](https://www.nexusmods.com/skyrimspecialedition/mods/17616).
+This makes you forced to use those damn horsies!
+They're cute and overhauled now!
+Thanks to [Simple Horse SE](https://www.nexusmods.com/skyrimspecialedition/mods/12650) and [Saddlebags](https://www.nexusmods.com/skyrim/mods/91395) (you access the bag by crouching and activating your horse)!

 ## Gameplay - Less known available tools.